ashish493/url_shortener/README.md

 However, MD5 Hash is not recommend for use in the production servers because of the [MD5 Collision Vulnerability](https://en.wikipedia.org/wiki/MD5#Collision_vulnerabilities).

-Since, it is a fully backend oriented project, I haven't created any type of frontend for this project.
-If anyone is interested in creating and contributing one, feel free to make a pull request.
+Since, it is a fully backend oriented project, I haven't created any specific frontend client for this project.
+However, we would be using the GraphiQL UI from the GraphiQL interface.

 ## Acknowledgement